jukaLang/juka-website/docs/Other Content/faqs.md

 ## Q: Does Juka work on Linux?

-_A:_ Juka is compatible with Windows, Linux, FreeBSD, RaspberryPi, and Macintosh.
-Juka can run on the cloud via Juka Azure function.
+**A:** Yes, Juka is compatible with Windows, Linux, FreeBSD, RaspberryPi, and Macintosh.
+It can also run on the cloud via Juka Azure function.
 We also plan to support mobile platforms such as Android and iOS/iPadOS.

 ## Q: Can I try Juka without downloading?

-_A:_ Yes!
-Please try juka at https://ide.jukalang.com.
+**A:** Yes, you can try Juka online at [https://ide.jukalang.com](https://ide.jukalang.com).

 ## Q: What is Juka used for?

-_A:_ Juka Programming Language's philosophy is code once, run everywhere.
-Its purpose is to run on any platform.
+**A:** Juka is a general-purpose programming language that can be used to create a variety of applications, including web applications, desktop applications, and mobile applications.
+It is also a good choice for rapid prototyping and scripting.

-## Q: Could this language help me in \_?
+## Q: Could this language help me in _?

-_A:_ It might.
+**A:** It might.
 The language is still in early stages, but we are looking for active members.
+If you have a specific project in mind, please let us know and we can see if Juka is a good fit.

 ## Q: Is Juka Copyrighted?

-_A:_ Juka is provided under modified AGPL GNU license.
-See https://jukalang.com/license
+**A:** Juka is provided under modified AGPL GNU license.
+See [https://jukalang.com/license](https://jukalang.com/license) for more information.

 ## Q: How do I start using Juka?

-_A:_ See the "Introduction" and "Writing your first application" section of the documentation
+**A:** There are a few different ways to start using Juka.
+You can download the Juka compiler and run it on your own computer, or you can use one of the online Juka interpreters.
+Once you have a Juka compiler or interpreter, you can start writing Juka code.

 ## Q: Do you have an IDE or a text editor where I can write the code?

-_A:_ You can write the code using any text editor.
-If you like Jupyter, you can install Juka kernel, see run Juka in Jupyter
+**A:** You can write the code using any text editor.
+If you like Jupyter, you can install Juka kernel, see [run Juka in Jupyter](https://jukalang.com/docs/run-in-jupyter/).

 ## Q: I want to host Juka compiler online...
 How can I do it?

-_A:_ There are many ways to host Juka Compiler online.
-One of the ways is using Microsoft Azure Server (See the Azure Function documentation.)
+**A:** There are many ways to host Juka Compiler online.
+One of the ways is using Microsoft Azure Server (See the [Azure Function documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first)).
 If you do not want to use Azure, you can download JukaApi.